 We currently have one ex-vivo program targeting LAD-I, RP-L201.
 RP-L201 is a clinical program that we in-licensed from CIEMAT.
 We have partnered with UCLA to lead U.S. clinical development efforts for the LAD-I program.
-UCLA and its Eli and Edythe Broad Center of Regenerative Medicine and Stem Cell Research is serving as the lead U.S. clinical research center for the registrational clinical trial for LAD-I, and HNJ is serving as the lead clinical site in Spain.
-GOSH in London is also a site for the LAD-I trial.
+UCLA and its Eli and Edythe Broad Center of Regenerative Medicine and Stem Cell Research is serving as the lead U.S. clinical research center for the registrational clinical trial for LAD-I, and HNJ and GOSH serving as the lead clinical sites in Spain and London, respectively.
 This study has received a \$6.5 million CLIN2 grant award from the California Institute for Regenerative Medicine ("CIRM") to support the clinical development of gene therapy for LAD-I.

-The ongoing open-label, single-arm, Phase 1/2 registration enabling clinical trial of RP-L201 has treated four severe LAD-I patients to assess the safety and tolerability of RP-L201 to date.
+The ongoing open-label, single-arm, Phase 1/2 registration enabling clinical trial of RP-L201 intended to assess the safety and tolerability of RP-L201 in severe LAD-I patients.
 The first patient was treated at UCLA with RP-L201 in the third quarter of 2019.
-Enrollment is now complete in this study.

-In April 2021, Rocket presented positive clinical updates from RP-L201 at the Clinical Immunology Society (CIS) Annual Meeting.
+In April 2021, we presented positive clinical updates from RP-L201 at the Clinical Immunology Society (CIS) Annual Meeting.
 The Phase 1/2 data presented in a poster at CIS 2021 are from four pediatric patients with severe LAD-I. RP-L201 was well tolerated with no safety issues reported with treatment or post-treatment.
-All four patients achieved hematopoietic reconstitution within 5-weeks and demonstrated CD18 expression substantially exceeding the 4-10% threshold associated with survival into adulthood.
-The first patient with 18-months follow up demonstrated durable CD18 expression of ~40%, peripheral blood vector copy number (VCN) levels of 1.2 at 12-months post-treatment and resolution of skin lesions with no new lesions.
-The second patient with 9-months of follow up demonstrated CD18 expression of ~28% and peripheral blood VCN levels of 0.75 at 6-months post-treatment with kinetics consistent with those of the first patient.
-The third and fourth patients demonstrated high CD18 expression of ~70% and ~51%, respectively at 3-months post treatment, and peripheral blood VCN kinetics consistent with those of the first two patients.
+All four patients achieved hematopoietic reconstitution within 5-weeks.
+The first patient with 18-months of follow up demonstrated durable CD18 expression of approximately 40%, peripheral blood vector copy number (VCN) levels of 1.2 at 12-months post-treatment and resolution of skin lesions with no new lesions.
+The second patient with 9-months of follow up demonstrated CD18 expression of approximately 28% and peripheral blood VCN levels of 0.75 at 6-months post-treatment with kinetics consistent with those of the first patient.
+The third and fourth patients demonstrated high CD18 expression of approximately 70% and approximately 51%, respectively at 3-months post treatment, and peripheral blood VCN kinetics consistent with those of the first two patients.

-The LAD-I program received Regenerative Medicine Advanced Therapy (RMAT) designation from the FDA and Priority Medicines (PRIME) designation from the European Medicines Agency ("EMA"), completing the full complement of all U.S. and EU accelerated regulatory designations for the program.
+The LAD-I program received Regenerative Medicine Advanced Therapy designation from the FDA and Priority Medicines designation from the European Medicines Agency ("EMA"), completing the full complement of all U.S. and EU accelerated regulatory designations for the program.